MitchellSingleton/docker-airconnect/README.md

   Note: do not add -z or -Z to deamonize or the s6 overlay will think the service died and will start it again.
 * `AIRUPNP_VAR` - This variable allows passing command line parameters to the airupnp executable or using the special case of 'kill' to disable the airupnp service.
   Note: do not add -z or -Z to deamonize or the s6 overlay will think the service died and will start it again.
-  Note: add in `-l 1000:2000` per the devs notes for Sonos/Heos players.
+  Note: add in `-l 1000:2000` per the AirConnect notes for Sonos/Heos players.
 This is part of the current default string.
 * `PATH_VAR` - allows specifying a persistant storage path
 * `VERSION_VAR` - allows specifying a specific version of airconnect
 * `MAXTOKEEP_VAR` - allows specifying how many previous version in the path (if it isn't persistent, only the most recent one will be there)